 - To accept the reality of the loss.Long after our mind accepts the fact of death, our body and imagination go on living as if the death did not occur.
 We may hear the voice of the person who has died, feel their touch, see them in a familiar chair.
 We may buy special foods for them, or mentally recite stories to share with them.
 Each time we fail to find them, we acknowledge a little more deeply the fact that they are gone and the hold that they have left in our lives.
 This slow one-day-at-a time work of acknowledging the first task of mourning.

 - To work through the pain of grief.
 Enduring waves of sorrow, explosions of rage, stretches of bleak despair, restless searching, and questioning why are included in the second task of mourning.
 When a person has been an important part of our lives for many years, the pain of losing them cannot be experienced all at once.
 Even if our feelings for them were mixed, the years leave their mark.
 We may feel the pain of loving not only what we had, but what we never had as well.

-Ken Shigley is a past president of the State Bar of Georgia, a board certified civil trial attorney, and author of Georgia Law of Torts: Trial Preparation and Practice.
-He has practiced law in Georgia for forty years.
+Ken Shigley is a past president of the State Bar of Georgia, a board-certified civil trial attorney, and author of Georgia Law of Torts: Trial Preparation and Practice.
+He has practiced law in Georgia over forty years.